Content Admin View

-  Images and documents that admins upload here will be available for users both online and in the add-in as long as the admin provides permission for that user to view the content.
+Media files and documents that admins upload in this view will be available for users both online and in the add-in as long as the admin provides permission for that user to view the content.

-Upon uploading images you are given the option to add metadata that is searchable by admins and users with our search feature.
+Upon uploading files you are given the option to add metadata that is searchable by admins and users with our search feature.
 Metadata you can populate include keyword tags, description, and filename.

 Additionally, you can easily update license management information like copyright, image license type, model release, property release, etc.